Welcome to Recovery to Practice

 initiative to move the concept of recovery from policy and vision statements

-into practice, we offer a range of resources for mental health professionals who are engaged in the transformation process.
+into practice, we offer a range of resources for mental health and substance use professionals who are engaged in the transformation process.